Ortham/libloadorder/README.md

 active status of plugins for TES III: Morrowind, TES IV: Oblivion, TES V: Skyrim, Fallout 3 and Fallout: New Vegas.

-Please see the HTML readme file at docs/libloadorder-readme.html for more information.

 ## Build Instructions